Hotel du Lac: Reception

 A 1984 book review by Kirkus Reviews called the book a "sad little comedy", summarizing it as "less subtle, more artificial than Brookner's three previous, similar character-portraits: the themes are laid on thick...
 Still, for readers who relish a blend of extra-dry humor, tartly wistful introspection, and literary self-consciousness, this small entertainment—winner of England's Booker Prize—will be a delicate, provocative pleasure."
-Anne Tyler, writing for The New York Times called it "Brookner's most absorbing novel" and praised the book for its tone: "oddly detached, very small-scale, faintly humorous".
+Writing for The New York Times, Anne Tyler called it "Brookner's most absorbing novel" and praised the book for its tone: "oddly detached, very small-scale, faintly humorous".

+According to The Guardian, the book drew a lot of flak for its Booker Prize win for having "beaten a better book."
+Malcolm Bradbury wrote that Hotel du Lac was not the kind of book that should have won the prize.
+Even Brookner herself publicly suggested that it would have been better if J. G. Ballard's Empire of the Sun had won instead.
+Although it was considered a surprise winner, it was one of the top ten bestselling books of the 1980s.

 Awards

 The novel won the Booker Prize in 1984.

+On receiving the announcement of her book's win, Brookner is believed to have said, "I think I shall go out and get a pair of shoes resoled.
+That will help me keep my feet on the ground."

 Television film

 An adaptation by Christopher Hampton for a television film of the same name was produced by the BBC and A&E Television Networks and first screened in 1986.
 It starred Anna Massey and Denholm Elliott.